-Because NORVASC is extensively metabolized by the liver and the plasma elimination half-life $(t{1/2})$ is 56 hours in patients with impaired hepatic function, it should be administered cautiously and at reduced dosages in patients with severely impaired hepatic function (see 4.2 Recommended Dose and Dosage Adjustment).
+Because amlodipine besylate tablets are extensively metabolized by the liver and the plasma elimination half-life $(t{1/2})$ is 56 hours in patients with impaired hepatic function, it should be administered cautiously and at reduced dosages in patients with severely impaired hepatic function (see 4.2 Recommended Dose and Dosage Adjustment).
 Slow dose titration and careful monitoring are required in patients with severe hepatic impairment.